-Now return to the original graphic display by toggling the Table
+Now return to the original graphic display by toggling the Table button "off" and Graph button "on".

 From the Setup menu, click Graph.
 Click 2 Traces per Graph and notice that the parameters are now graphed in pairs for easy comparison of parameters.